ojitha/ojitha.github.io/_posts/2025-11-07-SparkDataset.md

 {% capture intro_text %}
-<p> Comprehensive technical guide to the Apache Spark Dataset API, defining it as a distributed collection that provides <b>type safety</b> while benefiting from the performance optimisations of the <b>Catalyst Optimiser</b>.
-It explains key internal mechanisms, such as <b>Encoders</b>, which manage the serialisation between domain-specific JVM objects and Spark’s internal binary format, using the MovieLens dataset to illustrate conceptual data entities.
-The text analyses fundamental transformations, including the functional <b>narrow transformations</b> like `map` and `flatMap`, and contrasts the standard, untyped `join` with the <b>type-safe</b> `joinWith` operation.
-Furthermore, the guide highlights significant performance considerations for wide transformations, noting that <b>groupByKey</b> requires a full data <b>shuffle</b> and lacks the map-side combine optimisation available in the standard DataFrame `groupBy`.
-Finally, the documentation scrutinises a physical query plan to detail how <b>Adaptive Query Execution (AQE)</b> dynamically optimises resource usage by adjusting partition sizes based on runtime statistics.</p>
+Comprehensive technical guide to the Apache Spark Dataset API, defining it as a distributed collection that provides **type safety** while benefiting from the performance optimisations of the **Catalyst Optimiser**.
+It explains key internal mechanisms, such as **Encoders**, which manage the serialisation between domain-specific JVM objects and Spark’s internal binary format, using the MovieLens dataset to illustrate conceptual data entities.
+The text analyses fundamental transformations, including the functional **narrow transformations** like `map` and `flatMap`, and contrasts the standard, untyped `join` with the **type-safe** `joinWith` operation.
+Furthermore, the guide highlights significant performance considerations for wide transformations, noting that **groupByKey** requires a full data **shuffle** and lacks the map-side combine optimisation available in the standard DataFrame `groupBy`.
+Finally, the documentation scrutinises a physical query plan to detail how **Adaptive Query Execution (AQE)** dynamically optimises resource usage by adjusting partition sizes based on runtime statistics.
 {% endcapture %}

 {% include image-text.html src="https://raw.githubusercontent.com/ojitha/blog/master/assets/images/2025-11-07-SparkDataset/DatasetAPI.jpg" alt="Scala Functors" text=intro_text %}